 Deputy School Research Manager

-The School of Security Studies is a large academic unit within the Social Sciences and Public Policy Faculty at King's College London, and comprises the Defence Studies Department at the Shrivenham Campus near Swindon, and the War Studies Department at the Strand Campus in London.
-The School has between 150 and 200 full-time academic staff, and several of the world's leading experts in the academic study of security and defence issues.
+The School of Security Studies has between 150 and 200 full-time academic staff, and several of the world’s leading experts in the academic study of security and defence issues.
 With an annual submission rate of around 90 research funding bids, the School has an ongoing average research grant portfolio of somewhere between £10 and £15 million.
+The School comprises the Department of War Studies on the Strand Campus in London, the King’s Institute for Applied Security Studies, and the Defence Studies Department, in Shrivenham, near Swindon.
+The Deputy School Research Manager role will be based in London, with occasional travel to Shrivenham.

 - To provide a pre-award support service for grant submissions from across the School, in conjunction with staff members from the College’s Arts & Sciences Research Office, including costing grant applications in accordance with funder rules and College policies, arranging peer review of draft bids and internal approvals, and ensuring the timely submission of bids.

-- To act as secretary to the School's Research Committee, including organising regular meetings, taking minutes, contributing to discussions about the strategic direction of the School's research efforts and assisting in the organisation of the School's annual research conference.
+- To organise and play an active role in the School’s Research Committee, including organising regular meetings, taking minutes, contributing to discussions about the strategic direction of the School’s research efforts and assisting in the organisation of the School’s annual research conference.

 - To produce a regular, monthly research newsletter including the latest research funding calls, research-related College policy announcements and the latest grant successes from across the School.